kristiantband/kristiantband.github.io/README.md

 # site

-This repository contains site code (HTML, CSS, JS)
+This repository contains HTML, CSS, and JS

-The intended domain name pointing to this repository is kristiantband.com